-- establishing a formal and transparent procedure for the nomination and appointment of new Directors to the Board.
-Such responsibilities include screening, conducting initial selection of internal and external candidates as well as performing the requisite evaluation and assessment on the candidates' ability to discharge their duties effectively based on the relevant information and details obtained on the candidates; - (ii) ensuring that the candidates possess the appropriate skills, core competencies, experience, commitment, contribution and integrity to effectively discharge their role as a Director; - (iii) assessing the independence of Directors; - reviewing the nomination, appointment and reasons for resignations of key appointment holders which include the Directors, CEO, Chief Financial Officer ("CFO") and Chief Risk Officer ("CRO"); and - (v) reviewing the succession plans for the Board, CEO and members of the Senior Management.
+- establishing a formal and transparent procedure for the nomination, appointment and reappointment of Directors to the Board.
+Such responsibilities include screening, conducting initial selection of internal and external candidates as well as performing the requisite evaluation and assessment on the candidates' ability to discharge their duties effectively based on the relevant information and details obtained on the candidates; - (ii) ensuring that the candidates possess the appropriate skills, core competencies, experience, commitment, contribution and integrity to effectively discharge their role as a Director; - (iii) assessing the independence of Directors annually; and - (iv) reviewing the succession plans for the Board, CEO and members of the Senior Management.